Many of our facilities are available to hire. Further information is available on the Abingdon Sports and Leisure website.

 Yang Science Centre

-The Yang Science Centre opened in October 2015, it houses 21 teaching laboratories, study areas, project rooms and preparatory rooms, and provides a much-needed new base for the School’s science teaching.
-At the heart of the new building is an inspirational sculpture designed and built by sculptor Matthew Lane Sanderson.
-The Yang Science Centre was partly funded by a gift from the Yang family, a grant from the Mercers’ Company and over 400 donations.
-Construction had a high regard for environmental issues including a ‘very good’ BREEAM rating.
+The Yang Science Centre houses 21 teaching laboratories, study areas, project rooms and preparatory rooms.
+At the heart of the building is an inspirational sculpture designed and built by sculptor Matthew Lane Sanderson.
+The Centre’s construction had a high regard for environmental issues including a ‘very good’ BREEAM rating.